Pearl in the Alpilles

 Below: West side of the notre dame de Senanque.
 Horst tells he needs new coffins.
 With one Eleanor went in to get her dad out.

-1986 2016 Gessler asks permission from Prince Ignatius for a marriage with the Princess
+1986 2016 Gessler asks permission from Prince Ignatius to marry the Princess

 Here below four photos of the courtyard in the earlier episodes.
-St. Jean cloistre Villeneuve les Avignon
+This below is St. Jean cloistre Villeneuve les Avignon!

 The courtyard of Senanque

-The Courtyard is in Episode The Four Horsemen, The Citadel, The princess in Cloistre St. Jean Villeneuve les Avignon (the pillars are bigger and the courtyard seems smaller) and in episode Handmaiden and Rebirth are the Scenes with Gessler and Prince Ignatius in the Courtyard of Senanque.
+The Courtyardscenes are in the following episodes: The Four Horsemen, The Citadel, The princess in Cloistre St. Jean Villeneuve les Avignon (these pillars are bigger and the courtyard seems smaller) and in episode Handmaiden + Rebirth are the Scenes with Gessler and Prince Ignatius in the Courtyard of Senanque.

 Above and below: both sides of the archways of the courtyard of Senanque.